Men with torches in an antique tomb

 Each row in the THOR dataset contains information on a single mission or bombing run.
 This information can include the mission date, takeoff and target locations, the target type, aircraft involved, and the types and weights of bombs dropped on the target.
 The THOR data dictionary provides detailed information on the structure of the dataset.

-For this tutorial, we’ll use a modified version of the WWII THOR dataset.
+For this tutorial, we’ll use a modified version of the World War II THOR dataset.
 The original, full-version of the dataset consists of 62 columns of information digitized from the paper forms.
 To make this dataset more manageable for our purposes, this has been reduced to 19 columns that include core mission information and bombing data.
 These columns are discussed below when we first load the data.
-The unabridged dataset is available for download here.

 The dataset used in this tutorial is contained in thor_wwii.csv.
 This file is required to complete most of the examples below.